dqube/angular-clean-architecture-workshop/playbook/setup.md

 ![https://www.npmjs.com/package/@nrwl/angular](resources/setup/npmjs-nrwl-angular.png)

 We will target version 11 for our new workspace.
 Use the *npx* command to create an empty workspace for our projects.
+I typically use the name *workspace* to indicate that the folder contains all of the workspace items.

+- `--npm-scope`: This allows you to use a scope name for imports, a much easier way to locate the packages in your workspace.
+- Create an *empty* workspace so you can add projects to it using additional CLI commands.

-> npx create-nx-workspace@11.6.3 workspace --npm-scope=buildmotion
+> npx create-nx-workspace@11.6.3 workspace --npm-scope=buildmotion --preset=empty -d
+>

 The output of the CLI command should look similar to the output listed below.

+> ***Pro Tip***: Specify a version to target a specific version workspace - otherwise, you will get the latest version released.
+Sometimes the newest/latest version is not quite ready for prime time.

 ```ts
 npx create-nx-workspace@11.6.3 workspace --npm-scope=buildmotion